Marriage Counseling & Relationship Counseling Teletherapy

 Finding Hope and Love

-The pandemic has given some married couples a whole new set of issues to work through that may or may not have been there before.
-Going from spending time away from the home, to spending every moment together, issues may arise.
-Not to mention home school, limited options for dining out/days out/etc, possible loss of income/job, limited access to family and friends, etc. All of this can lead to marital issues that were not there prior to the pandemic.
+The pandemic has forced some married couples into a brand new world of martial issues that were not present before. w Going from spending time away from the home, to spending every moment together, issues may arise.
+Not to mention homeschooling, limited options for dining out/days out/etc, possible loss of income/job, limited access to family and friends, etc. All of this has led to once “happy” couples experiencing new and worsening marital issues that were not there prior to the pandemic.

 I’ve worked with many couples to help them work through all these issues, recognize dysfunctional patterns of relating, and then take on new patterns of healthy love and connection with their spouse or partner.
 On the other end, I do relationship counseling and premarital counseling to help you and your partner work through these issues before you marry.